WillPepperr/retail-invoice-automation-analysis/README.md

 ## Executive Summary

 Based on invoice activity over the most recent 12-month period, total estimated labor cost associated with manual invoice check-in is \$7.14M annually across 290 stores.
-Under the assumed conditions—an average labor rate of \$20/hr and 80% automation effectiveness—the estimated achievable labor savings total \$5.71M annually, exceeding the $2M executive justification threshold by a wide margin.
+Under the assumed conditions—an average labor rate of \$20/hr and 80% automation effectiveness—the estimated achievable labor savings total \$5.71M annually, exceeding the **$2M** executive justification threshold by a wide margin.

 These findings indicate invoice processing is a meaningful and repeatable operational cost center suitable for automation.
-Strategies for implementation can be found in the [Implementation Strategy](#implementation-strategy-options) section
+Strategies for implementation can be found in the [Implementation Strategy](#implementation-strategy-options) section.

 ---